Anthony Lesiotis

-Anthony Lesiotis (born 24 April 2000), is an Australian professional footballer who plays as a defensive midfielder.
+Anthony Lesiotis (born 24 April 2000) is an Australian professional footballer who plays as a defensive midfielder for Heidelberg United.
 He previously played for Melbourne Victory, Western Sydney Wanderers and Melbourne City.

 Club career

 He made his professional debut for Melbourne City on 7 August 2018 in an FFA Cup match against Brisbane Roar.

 He signed for crosstown rivals Melbourne Victory on 3 January 2019, becoming the first player to make the switch in that direction.

 He debuted for Melbourne Victory against Brisbane Roar on 15 January 2019, coming off the bench as a substitute for Victory captain Carl Valeri.

 In September 2020, Lesiotis left Melbourne Victory.

 On 5 November 2020, Western Sydney Wanderers announced the signing of Lesiotis on a two-year deal.
 He was released in April 2021, having not made a single appearance.
 A couple of weeks later, he returned to Melbourne City, signing a scholarship deal until the end of the 2020–21 A-League season.